IdentityServer/IdentityServer4/docs/topics/mtls.rst

 This means that in addition to the typical forwarded headers handling, you also need to process the header that contains the client certificate.
 Add a call to ``app.UseCertificateForwarding();`` in the beginning of your middleware pipeline for that.

-The exact format how proxies transmit the certificates is not standardized, that's why you need register a callback to do the actual header parsing.
+The exact format how proxies transmit the certificates is not standardized, that's why you need to register a callback to do the actual header parsing.
 The Microsoft `docs <https://docs.microsoft.com/en-us/aspnet/core/security/authentication/certauth?view=aspnetcore-3.1>`_ show how that would work for Azure Web Apps.

 If you are using Nginx (which we found is the most flexible hosting option), you need to register the following service in ``ConfigureServices``::